dkriegls/coursera/labs/lab4/README.md

     * available_field[] (note the php array syntax [] to allow multiple values)
     * age_field
     * hidden_field
-1. Your page, when viewed in your browser, should look similar to the *lab3_image.png* file.
-HTML text looks slightly different on different browsers, so, text breaks might not be exactly the same.
 1. Follow the video instructions for testing and turning in labs (*How to Turn In Labs*).
 1. Turn in the following:
     * Repo Link